beetboxvm/ansible-role-beetbox-drupal/README.md

-# Ansible Role: Beetbox Slim
+# Ansible Role: Beetbox Drupal

-An Ansible role that creates a Slim project on beetbox.
+An Ansible role that creates a Drupal project on beetbox.

 ## Requirements